johnfredcee/johnfredcee.github.io/content/CreatingADataAssetInstanceInBlueprint.md

  You will want to open the image in a new tab to see it in all it's glory!

 ![Creating A Data Asset Instance]({static}images/creatingdataasset.png)

+Note that I have since updated this with a slightly better method that does not require the Geometry Script Library.
+[More here.]({filename}CreatingADataAssetInstanceInBlueprintPartTwo.md)